StudioRudeBox/energieloketten-e2e/README.md

 # wel-test

-Playwright end-to-end test suite for the Wel website.
+Playwright end-to-end test suite for the energieloketten.nl website.
 Tests are written in TypeScript using the Page Object Model pattern.

 ## Project structure